95th Anniversary of the ‘persons’ case:

 NOW: What the Famous 5 began, we continue: pay equity, racial inequality, 2SLGBTQIA+ rights, missing and murdered Indigenous girls and women, mental health and addiction, and more.
 Whatever your gender, race, sexuality, age or background, we are all persons.
 What are you fighting for?

-Download a Pink Tea Kit
+Download a Pink Tea Hosting Kit / English

 THE "TEACUP" EDUCATIONAL VIDEO